 Recently, I frequently hear about juvenile crimes on the news.
 Have you been taking any measures?
 The Ministry of Justice has been strengthening efforts toward the prevention of repeat offenses by changing laws.
-Strengthening Correctional Education Based on the New Juvenile Training Schools Act In June 2015, the New Juvenile Training Schools Act was enacted.
-Under the New Juvenile Training Schools Act an Individual Plan for Correctional Education is drawn up and implemented for each individual juvenile in detention in accordance with their traits and issues, with regard to their records of drug use and delinquency, family relations situation, etc., and individual problems.
-Based on the new Act, appropriate correctional education is conducted with the aim of achieving higher levels of recidivism prevention.
-Legal provisions for Juvenile Training School support for rehabilitation in society As a measure for recidivism prevention, it is important to not only provide a varied program of correctional education but also to provide support to aid in the delinquent juvenile's smooth return to society.
-The New Juvenile Training Schools Act includes stipulations make the Juvenile Training Schools responsible for providing support for juveniles' rehabilitation when returning to society.
-In specific terms, this includes support in finding work as a specific part of the juvenile's life plan after release, conducting the high school education equivalency examination for juveniles in the Juvenile Training Schools and providing academic support, etc. Performing appropriate Classification under the Juvenile Classification Act Besides the Juvenile Training School Act, a new Juvenile Classification Act has also been enacted.
-This new law makes it possible for juveniles in detention at Juvenile Training Schools to spend a certain amount of time at specialized institutions called Juvenile Classification Homes that specialize in determining the causes behind the juvenile's delinquency and drawing up an individual treatment plan, in order to enable more detailed classification.
-Immigration Control (Immigration Bureau of Japan) PICK UP!
+OStrengthening Correctional Education Based on the new Juvenile Training Schools Act In June 2015, the new Juvenile Training Schools Act was enacted.
+Under this act, the Juvenile Training School design an Individual Plan for Correctional Education for each juvenile in accordance with his/her traits, and implement programs addressing individual problems such as drug use, sex delinquency and family issues.
+The Iuvenile Training School also implement, as vocational guidance, the guidance for acquiring qualification essentials for employment and social skill training necessary for retaining his/her job.
+Thus, the Juvenile Training School conduct appropriate correctional education with the aim to prevent recidivism. •Legal provisions for reintegration support by Juvenile Training School As a measure for recidivism prevention, it is important not only to provide a varied program of correctional education but also to support smooth reintegration of delinquent juveniles.
+The new Juvenile Training Schools Act stipulate the Juvenile Training Schools responsibility for providing support for juveniles' reintegration into society.
+Academic support such as helping re-entry and/or transference into local high school as well as support in finding work and assistance for obtaining accommodations are actively Performing appropriate Classification under the Juvenile Classification Act The new Juvenile Classification Act has also been enacted.
+This new law makes it possible for juveniles detained in Iuvenile Training Schools to spend a certain amount of time in Iuvenile Classification Homes specialized in determining the causes behind the juvenile's delinquency and drawing up an individual treatment plan, in order to enable more detailed classification Assisting local communities by Juvenile Classification Homes In order to contribute to the prevention of delinquency and crimes in local communities, juvenile classification homes provide advices etc. to local people, school staff and educational authorities with specialized knowledge and skills.

+PICK UP!